Sology/maily_herald/README.md

 ### Different mailing types

 **AdHocMailing** is the most similar to regular Ruby on Rails emails sent using ActionMailer.
-The only difference is that their delivery is handled by Maily and thus backgrounded and logged.
+The only difference is that their delivery is handled by Maily and thus logged and can be backgrounded.

 **OneTimeMailing** deliveres are performed only once to single recpient at scheduled delivery time.
 Is fully automatic and its delivery can't be manually triggered.
 OneTimeMailing schedules are created basing on `start_at` attribute individually for each recipient.